Shared World Does Not Equal Fan Fiction

 Why do you call them “your characters” and “your plots” – aren’t you handed all that by the publisher?

-As a fellow media tie-in writer and I chorused at a recent con: “Oh, we wish.”
+As a fellow media tie-in writer and I chorused at a con: “Oh, we wish.”
 Actually what we are usually handed is a short sentence or two.
 Or one word.
 My first Forgotten Realms novel needed to fit into the series title theme “Dungeon,” or, as the editor explained in response to my plaintive query to know more: an adventure that took place underground in either a known or previously unknown place.
 That became the Crypt of the Moaning Diamond.
-For the second novel that I wrote for Wizards of the Coast, who publish the Forgotten Realms books, I was asked to come up with a story set in a newly rebuilt city called Waterdeep.
-That led a story about a family who live next to, and maintain, the city’s big spooky graveyard: City of the Dead
+For the second novel that I wrote for Wizards of the Coast, who publish the Forgotten Realms books, I was asked to create a story to introduce newly rebuilt city of Waterdeep.
+That one needed to be focused on a specific neighborhood of the city and led to a novel about a family who live next to, and maintain, Waterdeep's big spooky graveyard: City of the Dead.
+While WOTC dictated where a novel was to be set in both cases, the entire plot, characters, and details needed to be developed and delivered by me.

 Still, don’t you want to create your own worlds?